Marilyn Mosby: Career

-State's Attorney for Baltimore City
+State's Attorney for City of Baltimore

-In 2013, Mosby announced plans to run for State's Attorney for the city of Baltimore.
+Mosby announced her plans to run for State's Attorney for the City of Baltimore in June 2013.
 She ran against incumbent Gregg L. Bernstein in the Democratic primary, defeating him with 55 percent of the vote.
 She faced no Republican opposition in the general election.

-Mosby won the general election, receiving 94 percent of the vote, defeating Independent Russell A. Neverdon Sr., who staged a write-in campaign.
+Mosby won the general election, receiving 94 percent of the vote, defeating Independent Russell A. Neverdon Sr., who ran a write-in campaign.

 At the time of her election, Mosby was the youngest top prosecutor in a major US city.

-Mosby was sworn into office on January 8, 2015.
+She was sworn into office on January 8, 2015.
 Soon after her first term in office had begun, Mosby announced restructuring of her office that was inspired by ideas from prosecutors' offices in New York, Los Angeles, and Atlanta.
 Deputy State's Attorney Janice Bledsoe was named to oversee the new division of "criminal intelligence".
 Mosby reestablished community liaison positions, which her predecessor had eliminated, to inform residents of developments in cases relevant to their neighborhood.
-She created the Policy and Legislative Affairs Unit to advocate for legislation to help keep residents safe and prosecute cases efficiently.
+She created the Policy and Legislative Affairs Unit to advocate for legislation to prosecute cases more efficiently.

 Mosby pushed unsuccessfully for bills that would have allowed prosecutors to introduce prior accusations against serial sex offenders during trial, an issue which she raised during her campaign.
 In May 2015, she secured the conviction of Nelson Clifford, a sex-offender who was acquitted in four previous sexual assault cases involving a "consent" defense.
-After the verdict she stated, "While we were able to secure a guilty verdict in this case, we must still encourage our legislators in Annapolis to bring our predatory sexual assault laws in line with the federal statute.
-Clifford was sentenced to more than 30 years in prison."
+After the verdict she stated, "While we were able to secure a guilty verdict in this case, we must still encourage our legislators in Annapolis to bring our predatory sexual assault laws in line with the federal statute".
+Clifford was sentenced to more than 30 years in prison.

-In January 2019, she announced that her office would no longer prosecute individuals for marijuana possession (regardless of quantity).
+In January 2019, she announced that her office would no longer prosecute individuals for marijuana possession, regardless of quantity.
 She added that she would vacate nearly 5,000 marijuana possession convictions.
-In 2020, amid the COVID-19 pandemic, she announced that her office were no longer prosecuting drug possession, prostitution, minor traffic violations and other low-level offenses in order to halt the spread of the coronavirus in Baltimore prisons.
-In March 2021, she said she would make that permanent, as she said that the temporary experiment had not led to more serious crimes.
+In 2020, during the COVID-19 pandemic, she announced that her office would not pursue charges related to drug possession, prostitution, minor traffic violations, and low-level offenses in order to halt the spread of the coronavirus in Baltimore prisons.
+In March 2021, she made the policy permanent, as she said that the temporary experiment had not led to more serious crimes.

-Mosby announced on April 12, 2022 that she would run for re-election to a third term.
-She was defeated in the Democratic primary on July 19, 2022, by defense attorney Ivan Bates.
+Mosby announced on April 12, 2022, that she would run for re-election to a third term.
+She was defeated by defense attorney Ivan Bates in the Democratic primary on July 19, 2022.